aarnich/Property...Property/README.md

 ### Function Name: getValidInteger()
 #### Description: Error proof funcion that prompts the user for an integer value and only returns if input is valid.
-Does not accept non numeric types
+Does not accept non numeric types.
 | #   | Test Description                  | Sample Input/Arguments | Expected Output            | Actual Output               | P/F |
 | --- | --------------------------------- | ---------------------- | -------------------------- | --------------------------- | --- |
 | 1   | user inputs 2                     | input = 2              | 2                          | 2                           | P   |